Don’t forget your goals

 As I am sure you know, SEO stands for search engine optimization.
 Anything you want to optimize needs a clear goal, if not, what are optimizing towards?
 If you dive into your SEO, head-first and planless, you increase the risk that it will be a bad investment.

-The kind of goals to choose depend on what kind of company you are and what you want your SEO to achieve for your business.
+The kind of goals to choose depends on what kind of company you are and what you want your SEO to achieve for your business.
 Most goals fall in one of these categories:

 For e-commerce increased sales is the obvious goal with SEO.
 If you sell stuff online the most common goal is that your SEO efforts should lead to increased sales.